 (i) the Court can decide the manner in which information is to be provided (presumably an affidavit will be required, as with freezing order asset disclosure);

 (ii) the Court will also decide the time period for providing disclosure; and

 (iii) that the Court can also require the respondent to produce documents (which is sometimes done in a civil freezing order context, but which is not part of the standard form order).

 Section 362A(7) explains who may apply for a UWO.
 In addition to the NCA, which is likely to be the chief beneficiary of the new legislation, the SFO, HMRC, the FCA and the DPP are also specified "enforcement authorities".

 Other interesting features of the new legislation are that the respondent to the order need not be present or resident/domiciled in the UK (s.
 362A(2)(b)) and that UWOs can relate to overseas property (s.
 362A(1)).

 Finally, there is an exception excepting from disclosure information that is subject to legal professional privilege: see s.
 362GG(2).

 In civil proceedings, the requirement to provide information is imposed by an injunction and typically accompanied by a penal notice.
 The notice will usually say something like:

-If you [the Respondent] disobey this order you may be held to be in contempt of court and you may be imprisoned, fined and your assets may be siezed.
+If you [the Respondent] disobey this order you may be held to be in contempt of court and you may be imprisoned, fined and your assets may be seized.

-In the only reported case to consider UWOs, it was argued by the respondent that a penal notice was inappropriate because Parliament had not specified in the Proceeds of Crime Act 2002 that UWOs could be enforced by contempt proceedings.
+In the only reported case to consider the issue, it was argued that a penal notice was inappropriate because Parliament had not specified in POCA that UWOs could be enforced by contempt proceedings.